 The Ecocritical Fund supports research and conference travel related to ecocritical studies.
 Requests should be made to the Department Head.
-University of Oregon travel policies apply: that is, you must complete the Travel Authorization form to use this fund.
+University of Oregon travel policies apply.
+You must complete the Travel Authorization form to use this fund.

 Sherwood Travel Grants